stuliston/lastmanstand.in/README.md

 ** /games/hooroo-invitational - a dashboard for the game.
 The hooroo-invitational would need to be unique to the world or include the id somehow.
 This is good for SEO but lame for humans.
 SEO isn't a factor here as we're in the logged in state.
 ** /games/27-hooroo-invitational/rounds/3 - displays the third round with it's fixtures in whatever form they should be at that point in time.
 * Thinking of bringing in http://foundation.zurb.com/docs/ for it's apparently excellent mobile first css goodness.
 Just the basics, not the kitchen sink
+* Validation: It'd be worth looking at https://github.com/dockyard/ember-validations and https://github.com/dockyard/client_side_validations-ember as they promise to provide ember validation based on active model validations.

 ## CHANGE LOG

+###RM (29/06)
+Only a single team can be picked per round.
+Kept the model the same to make it easy to support an afl style footy tipping comp later.
+Opening a round shows whether the round is closed or how long until the round closes.
+This autoupdates and shows days or hours or mins depending on how far away the game is.

+Added some testing stuff that's not properly working.
+I'll look at this again soon.

 ###RM (23/06)
 Added ability for current user to pick teams for a round.
 No smarts to prevent changing predictions after round starts etc.